patriciatran/recipes/software/R/renv/README.md

 If you wrote your script in a `.R` file, you will transfer this file to your `home` folder on the access point.

 If you wrote your script in an Markdown `Rmd` file, convert it to an `R` file first.

-You can strip your `Rmd` file and turn it into a `R` file by typing this in your RConsole:
+To do that, you can strip your `Rmd` file and turn it into a `R` file by typing this in your RConsole on your laptop:

 ```
 knitr::purl("script.Rmd")
 ```

 (Replace script.Rmd with the name of your choice)

 This creates a file named `script.R`.
 Transfer this file onto CHTC as well.

-Transfer the file to the desired location in your `/home/netid` folder.
+Transfer the `script.R` file to the desired location in your CHTC `/home/netid/project` folder.

 ```
-scp project_folder/script.R [netID]@[address]:/home/netid/.
+scp project_folder/script.R [netID]@[address]:/home/netid/project/.
 ```

 ## Building the R container on CHTC